davidshtian/Learning-Strands-Agents/README.md

 A comprehensive course on building AI agents with the [Strands Agents](https://strandsagents.com/) framework, from beginner to advanced levels.

-> WARNING: A tiny Ads here for build [Streamlit App Demonstrating Strands Agents](https://github.com/davidshtian/Strands-Agents-on-Streamlit).
+> WARNING: A tiny Ads here for building your [Streamlit App Demonstrating Strands Agents](https://github.com/davidshtian/Strands-Agents-on-Streamlit).

 ## Course Overview